What is the difference between shyness and social anxiety? Is shyness a problem? Read on to learn more.

 Can you become less shy?

 Shyness is often referred to as a “trait,” meaning that it is a permanent aspect of our character.
 Even the dictionary says that shyness connotes “a constitutional shrinking from contact or close association with others.”
 But we don’t have to see it as constitutional.
-It can be changed, and therefore is perhaps best thought of as a temporary state rather than a stable trait.
+Shyness can be changed.
+Therefore it makes sense to think of shyness as a temporary state rather than a stable trait.

 In extreme form, shyness can turn in to social anxiety disorder, a clinical diagnosis.
-Children and adolescents who suffer from shyness can be at greater risk to develop this problem as they get older.
-Whether one is just shy or has been diagnosed with social anxiety, there are things you can do to become more comfortable interacting with others.
+Children and adolescents who are shy can be at greater risk to develop this problem as they get older.
+Whether the problem is just shyness or it has become social anxiety disorder, there are things you can do to become more comfortable interacting with others.

 Shyness and social fitness

-One example of this is described in the Social Fitness Model as described by Lynne Henderson, Ph.D.
+The Social Fitness Model, as described by Lynne Henderson, Ph.D., describes how we can reduce shyness.
 Dr. Henderson says that “As with physical exercise, there are many ways to exercise socially.”
 Shyness is partially the result of years of habit; cognitive and behavioral habits to be specific.
 For example, if we think “he/she will yell at me” whenever we need to talk to our boss, we may develop a self-reinforcing habit of avoiding him or her.
 This happens in a sequence of stages: first we have the thought about how our boss will react, then we have a bit of anxiety about it, then we decide to avoid him or her, and finally we experience relief from the anxiety.
 This type of pattern is common, but as Dr. Henderson suggests we can practice, or “exercise,” doing things differently.